 How to Use These

-Your one action: Run Prompt 3 tomorrow morning, even if you don’t have a designed routine yet.
-Let that single check-in give you a starting point.
+Your one action: Run Prompt 3 tomorrow morning, even if you do not have a designed routine yet.
+The single check-in gives you a starting point.
+For the full design methodology — including how to build your habit chain and what to do in the first week — see the Complete Guide to AI Morning Routine Design.

 Related: How to design an AI morning routine in 6 steps | The complete guide to AI morning routine design